aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivotfield/is_repeat_item_labels/_index.md

 ## is_repeat_item_labels property

-indicates whether the field can repeat items labels The default value is false.
+Indicates whether repeating labels of the field in the region.
+The default value is false.
 ### Definition:
 ```python